Thursday, November 14, 2024

 The Feast of the Seven Fishes is an Italian-American celebration of Christmas Eve and as the name implies fish is normally served as the main meal.
 That's very important.
 As Catholics, we abstain from eating meat until the feast of Christmas Day.

 In southern Italy, the tradition is called "La Vigila" or "The Vigiil".
 This celebration commemorates the wait or "the Vigilia di Natale" for the midnight birth of the baby Jesus.
 The tradition of eating fish on that day dates from the Roman Catholic tradition of abstaining from meat on the eve of a feast day.
 As a result, Catholics celebrating this event would eat fish fried in oil.
-There wouldn't be any variation of cow, lamb or pig.
+There wouldn't be any variation of poultry, cow, lamb or pig.

 It's currently unclear where the "seven fishes" part of the tradition came from.
 However, we normally served haddock, shrimp, mussels, fried clams and of course squid prepared in at least five different ways at our house.
 At least!!
 The thing is no one actually adhered to the "seven fish" rule.
 You can have as much fish as you want.
 It just had to be on the menu!

 There has been some serious thought about the issue.
 Many people feel that the "seven fishes" represents the seven Sacraments of the Catholic Church or even the seven hills of Rome.
 It's hard to say because every Italian family has their own take on why exactly seven fishes are served.
 There's no real agreement and honestly you're not going to get Catholics to agree on anything....especially the Italians.
 I wonder if anyone bothered to tell the cook that shrimp, squid and clams weren't technically fish, either.
 Uhh....yeah.
-I wouldn't want to tell the cook either.
+I wouldn't want to tell the cook, either.
 I don't want to be hit by a rolling pin.

 How it all started.